 What you’ll need

 This is probably the most obvious and easy thing on this list to recommend.
-Universities offer a vast range of services online, from checking exam results to accessing reading materials and even just to keeping up with events on campus, so having a computer is essential.
+Universities offer a vast range of services online, from checking exam results to accessing reading materials and event details, so having a computer is essential.
 Given the likelihood that you’ll be travelling between lectures, working on group projects, working in the library or even just getting out of the house, having something you can carry around with you is paramount.
 It’s also true, however, that laptops are expensive, and there are a huge range to choose from that could probably take up a guide all on their own.
-An option to consider should you wish to save money, however, is to get a Chromebook.
-These are essentially laptops that use Google’s Chrome OS software rather than Windows or Mac, and are considerably cheaper than most laptops.
-They do have a number of limitations, however, so remember to do your homework before buying one.
-Also, don’t forget to get a good quality laptop bag to carry it around.

 This is one of the most boring, grown-up, and totally necessary things on this list.
-Halls of residence will generally be very safe, but peace of mind costs very little (certainly an awful lot less than you might have just paid for that laptop).
+Halls of residence will generally be very safe, but peace of mind costs very little (certainly a lot less than you might have just paid for that laptop).
 Contents insurance for students is inexpensive compared to what you could lose should something go wrong, so finding a solid plan is extremely important.
-Thoroughly reading a ‘what to take to university’ guide will count for nothing if all your new stuff gets stolen or damaged.
-It should also go without saying that you should shop around for the best deal before you buy.
+Make sure you shop around for the best deal before you buy.

 A basic first-aid kit

-Most of this stuff you should (hopefully) have already.
 Basic things like toothbrushes and hairdryers need no introduction, but another thing to consider would be an anti-slip bath mat.
-Many university en-suites will have showers in wet-rooms rather than cubicles, and so floors can get very slippery when showering.
-A bath mat goes some way to alleviating this.
-Spare towels are also essential; you never know when you might need to clean up an emergency spillage.
-Things like bleach can be a lifesaver should you find yourself with a blocked drain, but make sure you know how to use it safely.
-Removable wall hooks are incredibly useful for hanging up towels if your university bathroom doesn’t have a rail, as well as for hanging up coats and hats (again, you’ll be amazed how many people simply throw their stuff on the floor).
-Collapsible laundry baskets, one for clothes and one for bedsheets, are a necessity also, and it’s best to get ones with a handle if you’re going to have to carry them to a communal laundrette.
+Towels, bleach and bathroom cleaner are also essential.
+Removable wall hooks are useful for hanging up towels if your university bathroom doesn’t have a rail, as well as for hanging up coats and hats.
+Collapsible laundry baskets are a necessity also, and it’s best to get ones with a handle if you’re going to have to carry them to a communal laundrette.

 General fix-it items